aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 - Use normal button and add react hook form state
 - Write onSubmit

-Notes: lets say you dont care about prog.enh, really quick coding here
+Notes: lets say you dont care about prog.enh, really quick coding here or only show code

 ## Form6 (useOptimistic)